Howardwick in Donley County, Texas — The American South (West South Central)

 2001 - 75th Anniversary of Route 66

 Location.
 35° 10.75′ N, 100° 49.733′ W. Marker is in Howardwick, Texas, in Donley County.
-Marker is on U.S. Route 66 (Interstate 40) one mile east of Farm to Market Road 2477, on the right when traveling east.
+It is on U.S. Route 66 (Interstate 40) one mile east of Farm to Market Road 2477, on the right when traveling east.
 The marker is on the grounds of the Donley County Historic Route 66 Safety Rest Area.
 Touch for map.
 Marker is at or near this postal address: 12670 I-40, Clarendon TX 79226, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-"Main Street USA" (within shouting distance of this marker); "Crossing Cattle County" (within shouting distance of this marker); "Transportation History" (about 400 feet away, measured in a direct line); "A Cultural Calamity" (about 400 feet away); "East-West Connection" (about 400 feet away); "The Beginning" (about 400 feet away); "Wartime Impact" (about 400 feet away); "The Bunion Derby" (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: "Main Street USA" (within shouting distance of this marker); "Crossing Cattle County" (within shouting distance of this marker); "Transportation History" (about 400 feet away, measured in a direct line); "A Cultural Calamity" (about 400 feet away); "East-West Connection" (about 400 feet away); "The Beginning" (about 400 feet away); "Wartime Impact" (about 400 feet away); "The Bunion Derby" (about 400 feet away).
 Touch for a list and map of all markers in Howardwick.

 Credits.
 This page was last revised on January 4, 2021.
-It was originally submitted on January 2, 2021, by TeamOHE of Wauseon, Ohio.
-This page has been viewed 44 times since then.
-Photos: 1. submitted on January 2, 2021, by TeamOHE of Wauseon, Ohio.
-2, 3, 4, 5, 6, 7, 8. submitted on January 4, 2021, by J. Makali Bruton of Querétaro, Mexico.
-9, 10, 11. submitted on January 2, 2021, by TeamOHE of Wauseon, Ohio. • Devry Becker Jones was the editor who published this page.
+It was originally submitted on January 2, 2021, by Craig Doda of Napoleon, Ohio.
+This page has been viewed 352 times since then and 20 times this year.
+Photos: 1. submitted on January 2, 2021, by Craig Doda of Napoleon, Ohio.
+2, 3, 4, 5, 6, 7, 8. submitted on January 4, 2021, by J. Makali Bruton of Washington, District of Columbia.
+9, 10, 11. submitted on January 2, 2021, by Craig Doda of Napoleon, Ohio. • Devry Becker Jones was the editor who published this page.